8qBITs/RUST-Wrapper/README.md

 # RUST-Wrapper
 RUST GameServer Wrapper for Windows

-Features: Auto Updating, Auto Restarting.
+Features: Auto Updating, Auto Restarting, Crash auto reboot.
 More on the way.

 I decided that i wan't to host a RUST server on Windows machine and i figured out there aren't many usable wrappers for windows out there especially for steam games so here you go i made one myself.